Minime998/obsidian-vault/uni-notes/formal-logic/arguments-validity.md

 ### A strange thing about *validity*
 It has to do with the *relationship* between premises and conclusion. *If* the premises were true, must the conclusion also be true?
+- yes!

-	All professors are aliens.
+>All professors are aliens.
 <u>Jill is a professor</u>
 Therefore, Jill is an alien